 The decline in value of an asset that you hold jointly with others is worked out on the cost of your interest in the asset.
 This means that if you hold an asset jointly and the cost of your interest in the asset or the opening adjustable value of your interest is less than \$1,000, you can allocate your interest in the asset to your low-value pool - see Jointly held depreciating assets on page 14.
 The following depreciating assets cannot be allocated to a low-value pool:

-- assets for which you used the prime cost method to work out any deductions for decline in value for a previous income year - horticultural plants - assets for which you deduct amounts under the simplified depreciation rules - see Small business entities on page 31 - assets that cost \$300 or less for which you can claim an immediate deduction - see Immediate deduction (for certain non-business depreciating assets costing \$300 or less) on page 9, or - certain depreciating assets used in carrying on research and development activities - see the Research and development tax concession schedule instructions 2008 for more information.
+- assets for which you used the prime cost method to work out any deductions for decline in value for a previous income year - horticultural plants - assets for which you deduct amounts under the simplified depreciation rules - see Small business entities on page 31 - assets that cost \$300 or less for which you can claim an immediate deduction - see Immediate deduction (for certain non-business depreciating assets costing \$300 or less) on page 9 - certain depreciating assets used in carrying on research and development activities - see the Research and development tax concession schedule instructions 2009 for more information, or - portable electronic devices, computer software, protective clothing, briefcases and tools of trade, if the item was provided to you by your employer, or some or all of the cost of the item was paid for or reimbursed by your employer, and the provision, payment or reimbursement was exempt from fringe benefits tax.